sguzman/articles/README.md

 # Treatises
-Drafts for articles that I am working on
+Drafts for treatises that I am working on

 # Treatise ideas
 - [x] truth as a process